 Gun turrets can be manned on certain missions, generally after killing their operators and taking over.
 Other automated turrets can be hacked.
 A tech specialist Mike can even hack turrets that are normally unhackable using Remote Hack.

 Stealth Run: Possible for many missions in the game, but you need to be very patient.
 Stealth abilities are a means to an end - the end of running up to your opponents silently and choking them unconscious/cutting their throats.
-There are, however, certain missions which will mention whether or not you managed to completely evade detection and ghost the level.
+There are, however, certain missions which will mention whether or not you managed to completely evade detection and ghost the level, such as the CIA listening post in Rome.
 It is far easier to use exceptional stealth abilities to sneak around and knock out every guard without being detected, but entirely evading detection is difficult, if not impossible, on some levels.